Shailaputri/littlelemon/README.md

 ### First activate the venv using : source venv/bin/activate (for MAC users)
 ### Load the requirements file using : pip install -r requirements.txt

+### Steps for Full Stack testing
+Head to http://127.0.0.1:8000/restaurant/menu/ for instructions.
+No authentication has been implemented for frontend for now.
+API testing needs authentication.

 ### Steps for testing using Client app like Postman or Insomnia:
 To register for new user: /register/